and the calm is deep where the quiet waters flow

 “Jingyi,” Lan Wangji said.

 There was no heat or anger to his voice at all, but the air seemed to turn colder and damper around them, as if swept by winter wind.
-Petrichor held no weight next to Lan Wangji’s disapproval.
+Humidity and petrichor bore the weight of Lan Wangji’s disapproval.

 Lan Jingyi immediately looked apologetic.
 “I’m sorry, Hanguang-Jun,” he replied, bowing stiffly.
 “I will show better manners in the future.”